 Chap.
-I. EMPLOYMENT SECURED.-Certainty of the Company's being able, (so long as land is not wanting,) to find employment for any multitude that can present itself.-Necessary cost of maintenance-for men, not so much as 4d. a-day: capacity of yielding return of labour, not so little as 1s .- return, treble the expense.
+I. EMPLOYMENT SECURED.-Certainty of the Company's being able, (so long as land is not wanting,) to find employment for any multitude that can present itself.--Necessary cost of maintenance-for men, not so much as 4d. a-day: capacity of yielding return of labour, not so little as 1s .- return, treble the expense.
 For women, cost of maintenance not more than 3d. capacity of yielding return by labour not so little as 6d .- return, double the expense.
-Non-adults, on the apprenticeship footing, on terms of permanency, and thence still more advantageous.-(See Book v.
+Non-adults, on the apprenticeship footing, on terms of permanency, and thence still more advantageous .--- (See Book v.
 Ch. ii.
-Pecuniary Estimates.)-Were the balance on the profit side less, the liberation of the individual would indeed be less speedy, but the accomplishment of the benefit, in its ntmost extent, not the less certain.
-With land and capital sufficient, worse than common management would suffice for this: and securities for better than common management have been provided.-(See Book ii.
+Pecuniary Estimates.)-Were the balance on the profit side less, the liberation of the individual would indeed be less speedy, but the accomplishment of the benefit, in its utmost extent, not the less certain.
+With land and capital sufficient, worse than common management would suffice for this: and securities for better than common management have been is a property that may destroy the value of an occupation in the character of an amusement, in the eyes of a fond and prejudiced parent, but will not so much as diminish it in the estimation of the child.
+Forty pounds is no uncommon price for a house provided for the lodgment of a waxen child, and for the amusement of a human one:--forty pounds, by which, on the proposed plan, lodging for ever might be provided for eight children such as he: while his very amusement, duration as well intensity taken into the account, might have been much better provided for by his being led to take a part in the making of the house, than by all the industry that could be employed in getting him to look at it, when brought to him ready made.

+provided.-(See Book ii.
 Ch. iv. and x.-and see Book v.
-Ch. v.)-All the hands here in question, are able by the supposition; inability being already provided for by the principal and fundamental part of the system:-physical inability may, taking the country throughout, be considered as a fixed quantity, not susceptible of fluctuations, as want of employment is.
+Ch. v.)-All the hands here in question, are able by the supposition; inability being already provided for by the principal and fundamental part of the system :-physical inability may, taking the country throughout, be considered as a fixed quantity, not susceptible of fluctuations, as want of employment is.